NaveedG/js_small_problems/README.md

-# js_small_problems
+# JavaScript Small Problems
-Solutions to 100+ Launch School coding exercises
+My solutions to easy, medium and advanced coding exercises associated with the Launch School course Programming Foundations with JavaScript (www.launchschool.com)